 As implementation of the Patient Protection and Affordable Care Act (PPACA) progresses, NAHU is dedicated to ensuring continued access to the crucial services of state-licensed health insurance agents, brokers and consultants who work on a daily basis to help individuals and employers of all sizes purchase health insurance, use their coverage effectively and make sure they get the most out of the benefits they have purchased.
 Consumers' need for help from a licensed professional will only increase as the new health reform law is fully implemented and the compliance demands on employers and individuals increase.

-To assist with health insurance implementation, PPACA creates a role for navigators and assisters.
-While these navigators and assisters will help Americans gain access to the newly developed health insurance exchanges working primarily through community centers and call centers to help people determine subsidy eligibility, they are prohibited from enrolling anyone into a health plan.
-Navigators and assistors by law are required to direct their clients to licensed health insurance agents and brokers.
+PPACA created new roles of navigators, assistors, and certified application counselors (CACs), to assist consumers with health insurance.
+While these navigators and assisters help some Americans gain access to the newly developed health insurance exchanges working primarily through community centers and call centers to help people determine subsidy eligibility, they are prohibited from enrolling anyone into a health plan and by law must direct their clients to licensed health insurance agents and brokers.
 As health reform implementation progresses, Americans now, more than ever will rely on health insurance agents and brokers to purchase the best possible coverage.

 Brokers Making a Difference Website NAHU has dedicated a website to promote how agents and brokers are making a difference in the lives of their clients every day.
 The site includes resources for the uninsured, information about finding a licensed insurance professional and also a book of real-life testimonials from agents and their clients about the value of the services agents and brokers and consultants provide.